retched/zencart_fedexrest/README.md

   - FedEx Rates = LIST

 Note that you must test with items that are not free shipping and do not use the Numinix "ready to ship" flag.
 Those features are not supported by this plugin.
+Be sure the FedEx Account Number for the old and new shipping modules have the same value to get an apples-to-apples comparison.

 ### Appearance in Storefront
 ![FedEx quotes in the Storefront](images/doc_storefront.png)